Blockstream/satellite/doc/tbs.md

 need (or want) to define specific IP addresses instead, for example to avoid IP address conflicts, use command-line argument `--ip`.

+Furthermore, note that this configuration is not persistent across reboots.
+If you reboot you computer, you need to run `sudo blocksat-cli usb config` again.

 ## Launch

 Finally, start the receiver by running: